agnesoft/adev/STYLE_GUIDE.md

 ### Classes

 -   do the initialization in constructor (no two phase initialization) and throw an [exception](#exceptions) in case of an error
--   single parameter constructors must be declared explicit
+-   single parameter constructors must be declared `explicit`
--   no implicit conversions
+-   no implicit conversions, mark conversion operators `explicit`
--   always declare member variables private and use accessor functions
+-   always declare member variables private and use accessor methods
 -   follow the rule of 0 or rule of 5
 -   avoid multiple inheritance
 -   never inherit virtually